Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Comparisons, Predictions and Discussions

-Beyond the excellent coherence in total and differential cross-sections, our model achieves an irresistibly superior agreement with the GlueX SDMEs measurements to JPACM, and is even also better with SLAC SDMEs.
-It was believed that JPACM loses the validity of its GlueX SDMEs predictions from $|t|>0.5GeV^{2}$ because it only took the leading order of $\sqrt{-t}$ in its helicity amplitude \cite{glueX}.
+Beyond the excellent coherence in integrated and differential cross sections, our model achieves a substantially superior agreement with the GlueX SDMEs measurements to JPACM, and is even also better with SLAC SDMEs.
+It was believed that JPACM loses the validity of its GlueX SDMEs predictions from $|t|>0.5GeV^{2}$ because it only took the leading order of $\sqrt{-t}$ in its helicity amplitude in the Regge limit \cite{glueX}.
 However, the fact that JPACn using the exact helicity form $\Sigma_{i}$ in Eq.(\ref{heliT}) still deviates with data in this region refutes this argument.
-These 2 facts along with HSDP surpassing rJPAC in SDMEs prove that the Dipole Pomeron characteristic is critical to describe physics of the helicity dynamics in the photoproduction process.
-Observing the linear SDMEs expressions in Eq.(\ref{linsdme}) and Fig.\ref{sdmeGXplot}, one can conclude that \emph{the very double Pomeron pole in the $\cg_{1}$ term contributing to the Pomeron-Reggeon interference $\Re(\mathscr{A}_{\mathbb{P}}\mathscr{A}_{\mathbb{R}})$ in Eq.(\ref{ampt2}) generates the new $t$-contributions to $\rho^{0}_{1,0}, \rho^{0}_{1,-1}, \rho^{1}_{1,1}, \rho^{1}_{1,0}, \rho^{2}_{1,0}$, so that our model with this unique component agrees with data better} than the JPAC model family.
-This implies \emph{it is important to identify the double Pomeron feature by integrating out the gluon loops in the process diagrams of QCD} ( Fig.\ref{fig:diagRT}:(b)) \emph{or from the QCD phenomenological models}.
-Besides, the circular SDMEs depend on the imaginary part of the interference between Pomeron and the natural Reggeons $\Im(\mathscr{A}_{\mathbb{P}}\mathscr{A}_{\mathbb{R}})$ in Eq.(\ref{ampt2}) exclusively, thus can provide an unique probe of the profound helicity aspect of the VM photoproduction dynamics, and on the other hand take the key role in our proposed polarimetry of the GeV cosmic photons.
+These 2 facts along with HSDP surpassing rJPAC in SDMEs prove that \emph{the DP characteristic is critical to describe physics of the helicity dynamics} in the photoproduction process.
+Observing the linear SDMEs expressions in Eq.(\ref{linsdme}) and Fig.\ref{sdmeGXplot}, one can conclude that \emph{the $\mathfrak{g}_{1}$ term of the double Pomeron pole contributing to the Pomeron-Reggeon interference $\Re(\mathscr{A}_{\mathbb{P}}\mathscr{A}_{\mathbb{R}})$ in Eq.(\ref{ampt2}) generates the new $t-$contributions to $\rho^{0}_{1,0}, \rho^{0}_{1,-1}, \rho^{1}_{1,1}, \rho^{1}_{1,0}, \rho^{2}_{1,0}$, so that our model with this unique component agrees with data better} than the JPAC model family.
+Besides, the circular SDMEs depend on the imaginary part of the interference between Pomeron and the natural Reggeons $\Im(\mathscr{A}_{\mathbb{P}}\mathscr{A}_{\mathbb{R}})$ in Eq.(\ref{ampt2}) exclusively, thus can provide a unique probe of the profound helicity aspect of the VM photoproduction dynamics, and on the other hand take the key role in our proposed polarimetry of the GeV cosmic photons.